How to Build a Sales Plan for Your Craft Food Business

 - Detail out the steps you’ll take to connect with retailers or other audiences (process).

 - Circle back to adjust your goals and measurable objectives as you gain experience and gather input and data (goals & metrics).

 Your sales outreach plan will go hand-in-hand with your product launch strategy and ongoing marketing plan.
 Make sure to revisit and update your strategies and plans every 2-3 quarters.
 These are ‘living’ documents that will change based on what you learn about your audiences and their motivations for buying your product!

 1. Goals & Metrics

 Establish SMART (specific, measurable, achievable, relevant and timebound) goals for your sales outreach.
 Typically three is a good number to start with.
 The goals are usually tied to monetary or other tracked figures.

 Each strategy lays out the approach you will take to achieve your three established goals.
 They are also tied to the pre-conversion portion of the sales cycle.
 This ensures that they are relevant to where your prospect is in the buying process.
 Your strategies are developed directly into the tactics it will take to support them.

-Tactics are broken down by your three defined strategies and are the components that make up each individual approach.
+Tactics are the tools and delivery methods you use to deliver the right message to your target audience at the right time in order move them forward in the buying process.
+In a sales plan, tactics are broken down by your three defined strategies and are the components that make up each individual approach.
 Your tactics will become the basis of the step-by-step plan that you will lay out in your process.

 Your sales process consists of the stages that your prospect will move through from initial idea or inquiry to a closed sale.
 This is the section where you decide on the specific steps that you will take to get them there.
 The process consists of your tactics organized into a step-by-step guide to implementation.